juniorxxue/LCTI/README.md

 2. Ensure that the compilation finishes without any errors and that the `html` folder is successfully generated.
 Open `html/toc.html` to see a table of contents page listing language definitions and decidability theorems at the bottom.

-3. To verify there are no admitted axioms, you can use `grep -r "Admitted"` and `grep -r "Axiom"` to ensure there are no axioms in the Rocq code.
-The results should only come from HTML configuration files or binary files.
+3. To verify there are no admitted axioms, you can use `grep -ri "axiom\|admitted" --exclude "*.js" --exclude "*.vo"` to ensure there are no axioms in the Rocq code.
+Expected result should be empty stdout.

 **Haskell Implementation**